-- Developed first Net Zero Energy Residential Building. - All new buildings developed by 2030 will be net zero. - Rooftop solar integration. - A combination of Climate Responsive Design (CRD), energy efficiency measures, grid-powered and on-site renewable energy sources for offices, sales galleries and even construction activity.
+- Developed first Net Zero Energy Building. - All buildings developed by 2030 will be net zero. - Rooftop solar integration. - A combination of Climate Responsive Design (CRD), energy efficiency measures, grid-powered and on-site renewable energy sources for offices, sales galleries and even construction activity.